0cjs/8bitdev/src/objects.md

   - Literal: `%n.n` for high/low bytes where _n_ is 1-8 binary digits.
   - Uses: addresses for examine/deposit.

 - __dword__: Unsigned 32-bit value; modular arithmetic.
-Probably
+Probably won't
-  won't be implemented, but would work like above.
-Could consider 64-bit quadword, too, but large sizes seem wanted only for cryptogaphy functions which probably want even larger modular integers, maybe expressed as bitfields.
+  be implemented, but would work like above.
+Could consider 64-bit _quadword_ , too, but large sizes seem wanted only for cryptographic functions which probably want even larger modular integers, maybe expressed as bitfields.

 #### Numbers